-The liver performs various functions in our body from producing bile for digestion to eliminate toxins from the body.
-Unfortunately, with modern-day lifestyle (increased junk food consumption, heavy drinking, incessant smoking, increased stress levels, and self-medication) liver diseases are emerging rapidly.
+The liver performs various functions in our body from producing bile for digestion to eliminating toxins from the body.
+Unfortunately, with modern-day lifestyles (increased junk food consumption, heavy drinking, incessant smoking, increased stress levels, and self-medication) liver diseases are emerging rapidly.

 14) Amla benefits for kidneys

 Amla increases the frequency and volume of urination.
 It has a high water content which helps in eliminating toxins from the body.
 It is a potent diuretic and protects kidney health.